Anatolii-Shcherbak/DyplomWork_AnatoliiShcherbak_Id63570/README.md

 ## 📂 Contents of This Folder

 1. **EXE Version**
-   - The Windows executable of the visual novel game.
+   - ZIP folder 'BuildFinal' contains The Windows executable of the visual novel game.
    - Designed for desktop PC use.
    - Use the **Quit** button to close the game in this version.